 Chairman: Mrs Gayle Danson

-Gayle Danson is the Service Development Officer at Sunassist Volunteer Helpers Inc. and has lengthy experience within the Disability and Aged Care Sectors.
+Gayle Danson has lengthy experience within the Disability and Aged Care Sectors along with Community Development.

-She has been elected onto the Executive of the Northern Mallee Primary Care Partnership for the last nine (9) years.
+She also had 9 years on the Executive of the Northern Mallee Primary Care Partnership.

-Gayle completed the Company Directors Diploma from the Australian Institute of Company Directors, Collaborative Case Management course at University of Wollongong and has undertaken a range of short course within the disability sector.
+Gayle completed the Company Directors Diploma from the Australian Institute of Company Directors and is an AICD member, Collaborative Case Management course at University of Wollongong and has undertaken a range of short courses within the disability sector.

 Gayle also has both teaching and librarian qualifications.

-Gayle has been elected Director of MADEC Australia for the last five (5) years, a member of the MADEC Audit and Risk Committee, Convenor of the MADEC Building and Facilities Committee and Convenor of the MADEC Nominations Committee.
+Gayle has been elected Director of MADEC Australia for the last nine (9) years, a member of the MADEC Audit and Risk Committee, Convenor of the MADEC Building and Facilities Committee and serves on the MADEC Nominations Committee.